Birgit Sarrap

-Õigemeel represented Estonia in the Eurovision Song Contest 2013 with the song "Et uus saaks alguse" after winning Eesti Laul 2013.
+Birgit represented Estonia in the Eurovision Song Contest 2013 with the song "Et uus saaks alguse" after winning Eesti Laul 2013.
 She qualified for the grand final, where she placed 20th.

 Career

 She started her musical career as a choir singer on Estonian Television children's choir and learned the violin at Kohila Music School.

-Õigemeel is the first winner of Estonian Idol Eesti otsib superstaari.
-In 2007, at the Italian culture festival "L'Olivo d'Oro" (Golden Olive) Birgit was the first non-Italian to receive the "Golden Olive Branch" award.
+Birgit is the first winner of Eesti otsib superstaari, Estonia's version of Pop Idol.
+In 2007, at the Italian culture festival L'Olivo d'Oro (Golden Olive).
+Birgit was the first non-Italian to receive the Golden Olive Branch award.

 Eurovision Song Contest

-Õigemeel represented Estonia in the Eurovision Song Contest 2013 in Malmö, Sweden with the song "Et uus saaks alguse" ("So There Could Be a New Beginning"), qualifying from the first semi-final of the competition from 10th place, and placing 20th in the final, scoring 19 points.
+Birgit represented Estonia in the Eurovision Song Contest 2013 in Malmö, Sweden with the song "Et uus saaks alguse" ("So There Could Be a New Beginning"), qualifying from the first semi-final of the competition from 10th place, and placing 20th in the final, scoring 19 points.

 Prior to the participation, she tried to enter the contest twice, in 2008 and 2012, but yet with no success.
 In 2002, when the contest was held in Tallinn, she was on stage during the interval act as a choir artist.

 Theatre

-Õigemeel has been involved with professional theatre productions: in 2007 she played the role of Sylvia in the stage play Two Gentlemen of Verona (written by William Shakespeare and directed by a well known Estonian director/actor Lembit Peterson) at the Estonian theatre Theatrum.
+Birgit has been involved with professional theatre productions: in 2007 she played the role of Sylvia in the stage play Two Gentlemen of Verona (written by William Shakespeare and directed by a well known Estonian director/actor Lembit Peterson) at the Estonian theatre Theatrum.

 At the theatre Vanemuine, she has played Maria Von Trapp of The Sound of Music (opened in 2010) and appeared in supporting roles in a popular ethno musical Peko (premiered in 2011 as an open-air production in Värska).
 As of the autumn of 2016, she played Sophie in the Estonian production of Mamma Mia and had multiple supporting roles in a popular 2022 musical "Ada", based on life of Ada Ludver, Estonian legendary film actress and media personality.
-In her spare time she occasionally plays with an amateur company in her home town Kohila.
+Likewise in 2024, she was cast in multiple roles in "Rohelised niidud", aga musical based on the legendary vocal group, Eesti Raadio Meeskvartett.
+In her spare time she has occasionally played also with an amateur company in her home town Kohila.

 Personal life

-Õigemeel is married to her manager Indrek Sarrap.
+Birgit is married to her manager Indrek Sarrap.
 She gave birth to their first child, a boy, in October 2013.
 Their second child, a girl was born in 2016.
 They live in Tallinn.

-Õigemeel is the second youngest of four Õigemeel-sisters.
-With her siblings, Reelika, Sigrid and Kairi, Õigemeel has appeared also as a singing group either on television shows or local events.

-Õigemeel's mother Astrid Õigemeel is a music teacher, while her father Riivu Õigemeel runs a local furniture company.
+Birgit's mother is a music teacher, while her father runs a local furniture company.
 They live in Kohila.
+Birgit is the second youngest of four sisters.
+With her sisters, she has appeared also as a singing group either on television shows or local events.